Students transition from conventional to conscious; youth change the world.$12,000+ worth of eco prizes to be awarded to PGC 2013 Champion

 PGC seeks to mobilize thousands of students at hundreds of schools in the US and worldwide to become informed, active, conscious citizens.

-The TTG team and 23 interns spent the summer developing challenges, partnerships, and an outreach strategy to over 6,000 schools, including commitments from many schools University of California Santa Barbara, University of Southern Mississippi, Johns Hopkins University, Temple University, Ohio State University, New York University, Virginia Tech, Rice University, University of Alabama, University of Illinois, University of Arizona, Arizona State, University of Georgia, Georgia Tech, University of San Diego, and many more.
-See the list of schools here.
+The TTG team and 23 interns spent the summer developing challenges, partnerships, and an outreach strategy to over 6,000 schools, including commitments from University of California Santa Barbara, University of Southern Mississippi, Johns Hopkins University, Ohio State University, New York University, Virginia Tech, Rice University, University of Alabama, University of Illinois, University of Arizona, University of Georgia, University of San Diego, and many more.

 The PGC 2012 global initiative hosted 2,700 student participants, representing 464 campuses in 49 states and 33 countries.
-In 2013, TTG worked with students to build out the social action platforms developed at last year’s Challenge Finals, including focuses on banning single use water bottles, the nationwide Conscious College Road Tour, PGC Curriculum to launch later this month, the #nongmo students for the right to know campaign, Conscious Eats, the Conscious Collections, and the TTG Green Girls Blog, among others.
+In 2013, TTG worked with students to build out the social action platforms developed at last year’s Challenge Finals, including focuses on banning single use water bottles, the nationwide Conscious College Road Tour, PGC Curriculum to launch later this month, the #nongmo students for the right to know campaign, Conscious Eats, the Food Book: A Conscious Approach to College Cooking and Eating, the Conscious Collections, and the Green Girls Blog, among others.

 “The global response to PGC 2013 from students, school leaders, businesses, and non-profit organizations has been vast and inspiring.
 The will to collaborate can sustain our planet!
 It is unique to have partners from so many sectors join forces to mentor this generation of magnificent youth and affect tangible change,” said Judi Shils, Founder and Executive Director of Teens Turning Green.
 “With this energy, transformation in our daily lives, on school campuses, and in our communities becomes possible.”